-CWC meet: 'Deeply hur't, says Rahul on letter to Sonia Gandhi
+CWC meet: Will resign if found colluding with BJP, says Ghulam Nabi Azad

 - Former Prime Minister and senior Congress leader Manmohan Singh, AK Antony have requested Gandhi to continue in her current role.

-- Former Congress president Rahul Gandhi has begun addressing the virtual meeting of the CWC.
-Other leaders present at the meeting are asking him to take over as party chief.

-- Rahul Gandhi questions timing of letter to Sonia Gandhi
+- Rahul Gandhi questioned timing of letter to Sonia Gandhi.

+- He criticised leaders for going public with issues concerning the party.
+We need to discuss problems at CWC and not in the media.

+- Rahul says writing a letter to Sonia Gandhi for reforms in party leadership was done in collusion with BJP.

 Explained: What happens if Sonia Gandhi steps down from her post in the CWC meeting?